JavaScript-Packer/pngcrush-crushed/README.md

 * compressed-PNG-HACK-only.html (619 KB) was made @ http://www.whak.ca/packer/PNG.htm with the original 2,8 MB sample.
 JavaScript source code is actually turned into an embedded (datauri) PNG image with zlib compression!

+* alternate-PNG-Crush-original.html (2.1 MB) is an alternate compiled version that I find actually works in Google's Chrome web browser (the other requires FireFox) and gives back smaller PNGs.
+The LZMA packing did not work on it, but you can see the original file (2,100 KB), minified version (956 kilobytes) and a bzip2 compressed (246 KB, almost 90% reduction) version (just JavaScript is compressed).

 * We also added 2 other demos (3D gears and Hello World).
 Can you believe a Hello World compiled with Emscripten is almost 500 kB?

 # WTF?